Alcohol - information for parents

 The risks of drinking alcohol page outlines the harms related to drinking too much alcohol in a single occasion and also over a lifetime.

-The Australian Drug Foundation's Talking with your teenager about alcohol fact sheet is a good source of information to help parents discuss the risks associated with drinking alcohol with their children.
+The Australian Drug Foundation's Talking with your teenager about alcohol and other drugs fact sheet is a good source of information to help parents discuss the risks associated with drinking alcohol with their children.

 Visit the Young people and alcohol section for information regarding parties where alcohol will be available, your legal obligations and also tips parents can pass onto their child for safer end-of-year celebrations (Schoolies).